mjc-gh/votable/README.md

 ## Vote Total Caches

-Votable will automatically store a running total of the Vote valye if the correct attributes are defined.
+Votable will automatically store a running total of Vote values if the correct attributes are defined.
 Vote counter caches should exist under the Votable class.